silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 What I am offered instead is: learn to be different, try harder, be someone else.
 Said openly, at a table, in front of people, at no cost whatsoever to the person saying it - because for this disability, unlike that one, society will not have your head.
 It will nod along.

+If the disability, by definition,  is difficulty in social interactions – then society is the environment the disability occurs.

 Then there is the last difference, and it is the one I most need you to hold on to.

 If there is no ramp today, the man in the chair can come back on Thursday.
 The building has not changed.
 The climb is the same climb.